-Figure 103: Timing diagram - DELAY CLEAR
+Figure 87: Timing diagram - DELAY_CLEAR

-Figure 104: Timing diagram - DELAY STOP
+Figure 88: Timing diagram - DELAY_STOP

 2. The START task will start the RTC.
 Assuming that the LFCLK was previously running and stable, the first increment of COUNTER (and instance of TICK event) will be typically after 30.5 μ s +/-15 μ s.
 In some cases, in particular if the RTC is STARTed before the LFCLK is running, that timing can be up to ~250 μ s.
 The software should therefore wait for the first TICK if it has to make sure the RTC is running.
-Sending a TRIGOVRFLW task sets the COUNTER to a value close to overflow.
-However, since the update of COUNTER relies on a stable LFCLK, sending this task while LFCLK is not running will start LFCLK, but the update will then be delayed by the same amount of time of up to ~250 us.
-The figures show the smallest and largest delays to on the START task which appears as a +/-15 μ s jitter on the first COUNTER increment.